himetik/quizzle/README.md

 You need to indicate the missing number in the sequence.
 [![asciicast](https://asciinema.org/a/661912.svg)](https://asciinema.org/a/661912)

 Game "Is the number prime?"
-Answer "yes" if given number is prime.
-Otherwise answer "no".
+Answer "yes" if given number is prime, otherwise answer "no".
 [![asciicast](https://asciinema.org/a/661915.svg)](https://asciinema.org/a/661915)